ben/writings/rebase.md

 > Travel through time with Git

-> # Rewrite Your History
+> # Change the Past

 > Of all the things Git can do, perhaps one of the most feared is the ability to rewrite history.

 The amount of control git gives to its users is what sets it apart from other version-control systems.
-Users of other systems, where history is permanent and immutable, generally have two reactions upon discovering the `rebase` command: horror that such a thing even exists, and confusion as to why anyone would want to use it.
+Users of Subversion or Mercurial, where history is permanent and immutable, generally have two reactions upon discovering the `rebase` command: horror that such a thing even exists, and confusion as to why anyone would want to use it.

 ## Why do I want this?

-If you've spent much time working on version-controlled software, you've probably been in at least one of these situations:
+If you've spent much time working on software, you've probably been in at least one of these situations:

-* You're working on a branch, but find yourself with two chunks of work that should be separate.
+* You're working on a feature, but find yourself with two chunks of work that should be separate.
 * You forgot to delete a file, and a two-line bug fix got spread across 3 commits.
 * You had to make a new commit that *only* undoes some changes introduced in a previous commit.
 * You started working on a bugfix, which later turned into a deploy-it-yesterday hotfix.